-Gingivitis is the most common reversible form of periodontal disease, caused primarily by bacterial biofilm accumulation along the gingival margin.
-Chlorhexidine digluconate has long been considered the gold standard adjunct to professional oral hygiene, but its prolonged use is associated with adverse effects such as tooth staining, taste alteration, and mucosal irritation.
-In recent years, biomimetic hydroxyapatite-based rinses (MicroRepair® ABX) have been proposed as a well-tolerated alternative with antibacterial, remineralizing, and potential anti-inflammatory properties.
-This randomized, controlled, monocentric clinical trial aims to compare the clinical and biological effectiveness of a biomimetic hydroxyapatite mouthwash (MicroRepair® ABX) versus 0.12% chlorhexidine (CHX) in patients with generalized gingivitis.
-Forty adult patients will be randomly assigned to receive either professional oral hygiene followed by 14 days of adjunctive use of MicroRepair® ABX mouthwash, or professional oral hygiene followed by 14 days of 0.12% CHX rinse.
-The primary endpoint is the reduction of probing pocket depth (PPD).
-Secondary outcomes include changes in gingival bleeding assessed by the Full Mouth Bleeding Score (FMBS), dental plaque accumulation assessed by the Full Mouth Plaque Score (FMPS), clinical attachment level (CAL), gingival recession (REC), salivary levels of active matrix metalloproteinase-8 (aMMP-8), tooth staining assessed by the Lobene Stain Index, dentinal hypersensitivity assessed by the Schiff Air Index, and patient-reported taste alterations.
-Patients will be followed up at 2 weeks, 1 month, 3 months, and 6 months.
-This study is designed to generate novel evidence on whether biomimetic hydroxyapatite can provide a clinically effective and better-tolerated alternative to chlorhexidine in the management of gingivitis.
+Gingivitis is the most common reversible form of periodontal disease and is primarily caused by the accumulation of bacterial biofilm along the gingival margin.
+Chlorhexidine digluconate is widely used as an adjunct to professional oral hygiene; however, its use may be associated with adverse effects such as tooth staining, taste alteration, and mucosal irritation.
+In recent years, alternative formulations combining antibacterial agents and biomimetic hydroxyapatite have been investigated for their potential role in plaque control and gingival inflammation management.
+This randomized, controlled, monocentric clinical trial aims to compare the clinical and biological effects of a mouthwash containing a multi-component antibacterial complex (MicroRepair® ABX), composed of cetylpyridinium chloride, magnolol, and honokiol combined with biomimetic hydroxyapatite, with those of a 0.12% chlorhexidine (CHX) mouthwash in patients with generalized plaque-induced gingivitis.
+Forty adult participants will be randomly assigned to receive professional oral hygiene followed by 14 days of adjunctive use of either the MicroRepair® ABX mouthwash or the 0.12% CHX mouthwash.
+The primary endpoint is the reduction in gingival bleeding, assessed by the Full-Mouth Bleeding Score (FMBS).
+Secondary outcomes include changes in dental plaque accumulation (Full-Mouth Plaque Score, FMPS), probing pocket depth (PPD), clinical attachment level (CAL), gingival recession (REC), salivary levels of active matrix metalloproteinase-8 (aMMP-8), tooth staining assessed by the Modified Lobene Stain Index, dentinal hypersensitivity assessed by the Schiff Air Index, and patient-reported outcomes related to oral perception and tolerability.
+Participants will be followed at 2 weeks, 1 month, 3 months, and 6 months.
+This study is designed to evaluate whether the tested multi-component mouthwash provides clinical and biological outcomes comparable to those of chlorhexidine when used as an adjunct to professional oral hygiene in the management of plaque-induced gingivitis.

 Study Type